breck7/scrollsdk/readme.md

 Development Status
 ------------------

-As you can see by the History.md, Tree Notation is undergoing rapid iteration and breaking changes are frequent.
+As you can see by the History.md, Tree Program is undergoing rapid iteration and breaking changes are frequent.

-By Version 5, things should settle down.
+By Version 10, things should settle down.

 If you want to be an early adopter, it's not too bad.
 The library is relatively small, simple and stable, has decent code coverage(Istanbul numbers as of 6/15/2017: 94.86% Statements 1533/1616 76.57% Branches 268/350 93.25% Functions 152/163 96.32% Lines 1439/1494), and I do mention all breaking changes in History.md and follow Semantic Versioning.